-When people think of small business accounting, they tend to think of bookkeeping - keeping records of business transactions.
+When people think of small business accounting, they tend to think of bookkeeping - the records of all your business transactions (in goings and out goings).
 As a minimum, you have a legal obligation to make sure that you keep adequate records.

-Your bookkeeping records are used to produce your statutory annual accounts and for the information needed for your tax returns.
-While this is often seen as something you just need to do to comply with the law, good advice can help you identify opportunities to reduce or delay tax payments.
+Your bookkeeping records are used to produce your statutory annual accounts and provide you with the information you need to complete your tax returns.
+While this is often seen as something you need to do in order to comply with the law, good advice can help you identify opportunities to minimise tax payments.

 Accounting also has a vital role in cash flow management.
-In particular, businesses that sell on credit tend to be confronted with the need to continually chase up customers who fail to pay on time.
+In particular, businesses that sell on credit often find they continually need to chase up customers who fail to pay on time.

 Accounting and business decision-making

-Annual accounts are largely produced for the benefit of the tax authorities and outside investors in the business.
+Annual accounts are largely produced for the benefit of the tax authorities and any outside investors your business may have.
 By the time the accounts have been finalised, they are often months out of date.